 When the texture is retained the patina that the wood has acquired over decades of aging will show as a rich and complex brown with light amber tones.
 When this patina is taken off by planing or "surfacing" the boards flat, the original color of the tree shows through as though it were just cut down yesterday, providing a brilliant blonde with honeyed tones.
 The grain patterns of the old-growth Douglas-fir will shine through in stunning fashion with either option.

 For coloring, we generally only use one method: Shou Sugi Ban!!!
-Which is a Japanese charring technique that roughly translates to "burn that mother."
+Which is a Japanese torch-charring technique that roughly translates to "burn that mother."
 For this process we bust out a blow torch and scorch any wood that's showing.
 Then we sand off the ashes, leaving a deep, dark brown contrasted with luminous light streaks where the harder grain pops through.
 We can use this charring method on both retained-grain and milled-flat surfaces.

 Thus we have our four options: